 Low-key version 2: tunic length, being worn in size 3:

-I have more ease in the bust for that more oversized, layered look AND, because it’s tunic-length, I accounted for my hip measurement and the piece falls on my body the way I wanted it to.
+This size gives me a lot more ease in the bust, so it has that more oversized, layered look AND, because it’s tunic-length, I accounted for my hip measurement and the piece falls on my body the way I wanted it to.
 So there is no wrong answer here – it all just depends on the way you want the garment to fall on your body.

 The more garments you knit, the more you’ll learn